Public image of George W. Bush: Domestic perception of Bush

 Bush's critics have questioned his leadership skills regarding some events.
 One occasion was on the moment of the September 11 World Trade Center attacks: after being told by Chief of Staff Andrew Card that the US was "under attack", Bush continued with a reading lesson with elementary school children for seven minutes.
 Democratic 2004 presidential candidate John Kerry cited Bush's lack of swift action, calling into question the incumbent's leadership capabilities, and concluding: "Americans want to know that the person they choose as president has all the skills and ability, all of the mental toughness, all of the gut instinct necessary to be a strong commander in chief."

 The 9/11 Commission later released a summary of Bush's closed-door testimony, which stated that Bush's "instinct was to project calm, not to have the country see an excited reaction at a moment of crisis".
 It went on to say "The President felt he should project strength and calm until he could better understand what was happening."
 This situation was featured prominently in Michael Moore's 2004 documentary Fahrenheit 9/11.

-Bush twice, in late 2001 and early 2002, stated that before entering the classroom he had seen on a television set the first plane hit the World Trade Center, and that he had assumed it was an accident.
+Twice, in late 2001 and early 2002, Bush stated that before entering the classroom he had seen on a television set the first plane hit the World Trade Center, and that he had assumed it was an accident.
 This was impossible, as no televised footage of the first plane crashing into the tower was broadcast until the afternoon of that day.
 The White House explained his remarks as "a mistaken recollection".